Hazrat Mirza Ghulam Ahmad

 Elsewhere he wrote:

-been till the present day, not even one has disagreed with the
+till the present day, not even one has disagreed with the point

-point that in this religion the path to become the likes of
+that in this religion the path to become the likes of prophets

-prophets is open, as the Holy Prophet Muhammad has given the
+is open, as the Holy Prophet Muhammad has given the glad tidings

-glad tidings for spiritual and godly learned persons that ‘the
+for spiritual and godly learned persons that ‘the ulama

-ulama of my Umma are like the prophets of the
+of my Umma are like the prophets of the Israelites’.
+The

-Israelites’.
-The words of Abu Yazid Bustami given below, which
+words of Abu Yazid Bustami given below, which are recorded in

-and are also found in other reliable works, are on this basis,
+found in other reliable works, are on this basis, as he says:

 and khalifas of Islam before him, that his own resemblance